 Unfortunately, there are several kid’s headphones and cheap headphones on the market today that are designed more for looks than for sound protection.
 Once I knew better, I wanted to do better.
-So, I researched the best headphones for babies and toddlers on planes, and I am here to present the best ones from my research so you don’t make the same mistake I did.
+Headphones for babies flying need to be comfortable and fit!
+So, we researched the best headphones for babies and toddlers on planes, buses, or anywhere, and I am here to present the best ones from my research so you don’t make the same mistake I did.

 Benefits of Headphones (Or Why Your Little Ones Need Them)